-Biometrics, particularly facial recognition, are increasingly popular as a way to match an individual to their digital credentials.93 The convenience for the individual, when everything works as the developers expect, is high.
+Biometrics, particularly facial recognition, are increasingly popular as a way to match an individual to their digital credentials.
+The convenience for the individual, when everything works as the developers expect, is high.
 Governments often find facial recognition to be the simplest way for people to take advantage of the new online tools and services governments are offering, and also a powerful way to minimize fraud by tightly coupling something the person is to something they have.
-The accuracy of these systems, however, remains problematic.
-Verification services such as phone apps still struggle with the full range of the human phenotype.
-94
+The accuracy of some systems, however, remains problematic.